Graduate Degree Program

 Master of Arts in Practical Theology

 So glad you are here!
-My name is Jonathan and I’m the Director of Recruiting.
+My name is David and I’m the Director of Recruiting.
 Our team would be more than happy to assist you in answering any questions you may have.
 Please contact us with any questions or to chat about our graduate program offerings.

 Degree Program and Details